sapur/hexe/README.md

     hexe -M 0=entry -M 446=part1 -M 462=part2 -M 478=part3 -M 494=part4 -M 510=magic sector.bin

-Refer to `hexe --help` for a list of all options.
+You can also put this information (along with any other commands) in a file (`mbr.cmd`):

+    mark 0   "bootloader entry point"
+    mark 446 "partition 1"
+    mark 462 "partition 2"
+    mark 478 "partition 3"
+    mark 494 "partition 4"
+    mark 510 "magic 55AA"

+And let `hexe` load it at startup:

+    hexe --script mbr.cmd sector.bin

-`hexe` reads `.config/hexe/config` (on Linux) at startup.
+At startup, `hexe` reads `.config/hexe/config` automatically.
 It may contain any commands, for example:

     column-width =8
     set-mode char-over

+Refer to `hexe --help` for a list of all command-line options.